yourgfdana/Stock-Portfolio-Tracker/README.md

 python -m pip install pandas matplotlib yfinance pytest jupyter

 After installing the packages, restart Jupyter Notebook before running the main notebook to ensure all modules are properly loaded.

+For for the tests, make a folder to contian the test files.
+Team could not figure out how to add a folder to Github.